 Partners is committed to improving transparency of statewide data and policies related to higher education affordability.
 This map contains the following information for each state:

-Tuition and Fees Average: Trends in College Pricing 2017, College Board, https://trends.collegeboard.org/college-pricing.
-The 10-year growth metric compares the change in average published public four-year in-state tuition and fees between 2007-08 and 2017-2018.
+Jennifer Ma et al., Trends in College Pricing 2019 (New York, NY: The College Board, 2019), https://research.collegeboard.org/trends/college-pricing.
+The 10-year growth metric compares the change in average published public four-year in-state tuition and fees between 2009-10 and 2019-2020.

 Partners internal research.
 States with a check mark have a mandate, through regulation or statute, that specifically requires governing boards to receive public comment prior to the approval of tuition and fee increases.

 Partners internal research.
 States with a check mark have a mandate, through regulation or statute, that specifically requires governing board members to have training related to their role and responsibilities.

 Learn more about state policies concerning Trustee Training and Public Comment information.

 The US Department of Education’s College Navigator contains information for every Title IV eligible institutions’ net price and the Net Price Calculator Center provides a link to each institution’s net price calculator to determine how much a student is likely to pay based on their financial situation.